openziti/ziti-doc/docfx_project/articles/zitification/ssh/zitifying-ssh.md

 your key to the `ssh` client.
 Under the hood of `zssh` is a full-fledged `ssh` client that works similarly to how `ssh` does.
 If your `~/.ssh/id_rsa` file is in the `authorized_keys` of the remote machine, then you won't need to specify the `-i/` flag (as I didn't in my example).
 Using `zssh` requires the use of a public/private key in order for the `zssh` client to connect to the remote machine.
-At this

 The `-c/--ZConfig` flag controls access to the network.
 A configuration file must be supplied to use `zssh` but does not need to be supplied as part of the command.
 By default, `zssh` will look at your home directory in a